zaitera/Semantic-Segmentation/src/deeplab/README.md

     convolution to trade-off precision and runtime.

 ### Potentially based on https://github.com/tensorflow/models/tree/master/research/deeplab
-### Use the Environment environment.yaml for a better compatibility
+### Use the conda env environment.yaml provided for a better compatibility
 #### For more instrucitons (database related and commands for running) check:
            ./g3doc/"the readme related for your case"
 * This repository and results were tested on the PASCAL 2007 database.